Mahdibenamor/Injectable_mvvm/README.md

 class ServiceA {}
 ```

-Alternatively use the env property in fmvvm and subs to assign environment names to your dependencies.
+Alternatively use the env property in flutter_mvvm and subs to assign environment names to your dependencies.

 ```dart
 @Injectable(as: Service, env: [Environment.dev, Environment.test])